Chocolate Dessert Recipes

 can also seed melted chocolate with some pieces of hard tempered

 chocolate while stirring to help properly re-align the melted chocolate.

 Properly tempering chocolate may require more than 1 chocolate bar - especially if using a double boiler method for melting the chocolate.

-However, you can always re-use the extra tempered chocolate for the next recipe.
+You can always re-use the extra tempered chocolate for future chocolate dessert recipes.
 Just let it harden and store for future use.